ugotcaught/jtdk/jcs_en.md

 Any custom class loader **MUST** be an instance of "JS.Loader".
 If you do not specify parent loader for a custom Loader, Class-System **MUST** automatically specified JS.ClassLoader as the parent loader.

--Any class loader can be found by its ID as follows:
+- Any class loader can be found by its ID as follows:

 ```javascript
 	var loader = JS.Loader.getLoader("loaderID");